 Three main types of paint protectants are car waxes, car sealants, and ceramic coatings.
 Besides them, you can also wrap a paint protection film to your vehicle, which is the ultimate (but also the most expensive) kind of car paint protectant.

-My personal favorite is car wax (check my recommended waxes), but you can apply any kind of protection that you want.
+My personal favorite is car wax, but you can apply any kind of protection that you want.
 Briefly, waxes give your car the best shine, sealants are easy to apply and last longer than waxes, ceramic coatings last the longest, and paint protection films offer the best protection, even from swirl marks and scratches.
+If you’re leaning toward ceramic, check out my list of the best DIY ceramic coatings for cars.

 Here are a few tips to clean car windows properly: